ON THIS PAGE:

 September – December in Masters office, January – December full time in IPLS (returning to Masters office for vacation work), January – August post course in-office training.
 This is being reviewed for 2018.
 Although qualified after this stage, there are restrictions on practise for up to two years following qualification.
 Further details are found on the IPLS website and Law Society NI website.

 After completing a qualifying law degree or equivalent, to qualify as a barrister in Northern Ireland you attend the IPLS fulltime from August – June.
 Prior to this you must be admitted as a student to The Inns of Court.
 Between August – September you will be on structured 4 week work experience supported by Citizens Advice and organised by the IPLS.
 After attending IPLS trainees undertake a 12 month practical pupillage with a Master.
-The IPLS currently support trainees in sourcing a barrister to act as Master.
 Further details are found on the IPLS website and Bar of Northern Ireland website.

 ENGLAND AND WALES - General overview